CatHuyuH24/A-EMS/docs/Project_Plan.md

 ## 2. Gap Analysis

 - **Current State:** The project is at inception.
 We have a `README.md` file, a project vision, and a defined tech stack.
 There is no code, architecture, or infrastructure.
-- **Desired State:** A fully functional web application, "A-EMS," serving as a "Digital Chief of Staff" with a microservices backend, a Next.js frontend, and AI chat capabilities.
+- **Desired State:** A fully functional web application, "A-EMS," serving as a "Digital Chief of Staff" with comprehensive microservices backend, advanced analytics capabilities, and AI-powered insights across all business domains.
-- **The Gap:** The entire application needs to be designed, developed, tested, and deployed.
+- **The Gap:** The entire application ecosystem needs to be designed, developed, tested, and deployed.
 This includes:
-  - **Backend:** All microservices, database schemas, and business logic.
+  - **Backend:** Multiple domain-specific microservices (Sales, Finance, HR), advanced analytics engines, database schemas, and comprehensive business logic.
-  - **Frontend:** All UI/UX components, pages, state management, and API integrations.
+  - **Frontend:** Sophisticated UI/UX components, interactive dashboards, advanced data visualizations, state management, and seamless API integrations.
-  - **Infrastructure:** All Docker configurations and orchestration.
+  - **Infrastructure:** Docker orchestration, monitoring, logging, and deployment automation.
-  - **AI Integration:** The connection and prompt engineering for the DeepSeek model.
+  - **AI Integration:** Advanced prompt engineering, context management, and intelligent data aggregation for the DeepSeek model.

 ## 3. AI-Driven Development Process & Phases